 - a brief outline (two-three pages) of the research project to be carried out during the period of appointment

-Applications should be addressed to Louise Savage Operations Manager.
+Applications should be addressed to Agnes Flues, RKE Operations Manager.

 Postgraduate visiting students